-An Honours degree and a Master’s degree are both advanced qualifications built on a bachelor’s degree.
-However, the two differ.
+An Honours degree and a Master’s degree are both advanced qualifications that build on the skills gained during a bachelor’s programme.
+However, the two differ in several ways.

 Table of Contents